vladsolokha/github-search-user/README.md

 -There are 3 branches I worked in.
 Search: first branch to design the search component.
 It didn't work so well because I was having issues with App communicating with Search.
 Next, debug-search contained more fixes of search component and it's also where I began implementing the Results component.
 The last branch, pagination, I did the most work in.
 I styled components, connected pagination to the app via a hook and separate pagination component.
 It is the one I merged to main for the final product.

+-Last branch feature/simple-pagination removed the buggy page changes and replaced with simple forward / back buttons to paginate through results.
+Made some elements more mobile friendly.
+Page size has 100 results instead of 10, but number can be changed with per_page variable.